TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Background and Related Works

 \subsection{Tampering Defenses}

-To address vulnerabilities induced by tampering attacks, defenses aim to: (i) minimize \emph{harmfulness} of model responses after adversarial attacks and (ii) maintain \emph{utility} on benign tasks.
+Defenses aim to (i) minimize \emph{harmfulness} of model responses after adversarial attacks \& (ii) preserve \emph{utility} on benign tasks.
 Harmful-response rates are often scored with LLM judges \citep{bea,qi2024finetuning}, while utility is measured by task accuracy on standard benchmarks \citep{vaccine_nips,salora_iclr}.

-Defenses can be categorized according to the stage of intervention in the training pipeline \citep{hftsurvey}.
-(1) \emph{Alignment-stage defenses} strengthen the base model before it is made available to third parties by modifying the safety training process, such as by incorporating adversarial objectives, unlearning behaviors or simulating fine-tuning steps \citep{golatkareternalsunshine, golatkarforgettingoutside,hendersonselfdestructing,tar_iclr,rsntune_iclr,deepignorance}.
+Defenses can be categorized by the stage of intervention in the training pipeline \citep{hftsurvey}.
+(1)~\emph{Alignment-stage defenses} strengthen the base model before it is made available by modifying the safety training process, such as by incorporating adversarial objectives, unlearning behaviors, or simulating adversarial fine-tuning steps \citep{golatkareternalsunshine, golatkarforgettingoutside,hendersonselfdestructing,tar_iclr,rsntune_iclr,deepignorance}.
 Defenses at this stage are not mutually exclusive with other stages, and are thus the most broadly applicable.
-(2) \emph{Fine-tuning-stage defenses} intervene during downstream fine-tuning by modifying adaptation dynamics through curated alignment data or auxiliary losses \citep{lisa,bea,mllr,sheshadri2025latent}.
-(3) \emph{Post-tuning defenses} repair misalignment after tampering via adversarial realignment or surgical weight edits \citep{safelora_neurips,antidote}.
+(2)~\emph{Fine-tuning-stage defenses} intervene during downstream fine-tuning by modifying adaptation dynamics through curated alignment data or auxiliary losses \citep{lisa,bea,mllr,sheshadri2025latent}.
+(3)~\emph{Post-tuning defenses} repair misalignment after tampering via adversarial realignment or surgical weight edits \citep{safelora_neurips,antidote}.

-Defense categories (2) and (3) presuppose centralized control over fine-tuning, making them primarily applicable for commercial LLMaaS providers.
-By contrast, open-weight models are widely redistributed and adapted without oversight, leaving no mechanism for providers to enforce defenses at fine-tuning or post-tuning stages.
+Categories (2) \& (3) presuppose centralized control over fine-tuning, making them primarily applicable for commercial LLMaaS providers.
+Open-weight models, by contrast, are redistributed and adapted without oversight, leaving no mechanism for providers to enforce defenses at fine-tuning or post-tuning stages.
 This makes tamper resistance for open weights a particularly pressing open challenge.
 Alignment-stage defenses (category 1) are the only strategies that embed durability directly into the base model, and thus remain relevant across both open-weight and API-based deployments.
-For this reason, our benchmark emphasizes systematic evaluation of alignment-stage defenses for open-weight models, while still supporting attacks that apply to closed-weight fine-tuning APIs and integration of categories (2) and (3) for completeness.
+For this reason, our benchmark emphasizes evaluation of alignment-stage defenses for open-weight models, while still supporting attacks applicable to closed-weight fine-tuning APIs for completeness.

-\subsection{Existing frameworks}
+\subsection{Existing Frameworks}